Cells Infrastructure Team

 Each week the EM will review the issue boards.
 The intent of the review is to:

-• Ensure that issues have the appropriate workflow labels.
+• Ensure that issues have the appropriate status set.

 • Check on the status of in progress, blocked, and in review issues.

 • Ensure that there are refined issues ready to be worked on.
-Refined issues are weighted, have sufficient context in the description, and a workflow label indicating that it is ready to be worked on.
+Refined issues are weighted, have sufficient context in the description, and have the Ready for development status indicating that it is ready to be worked on.

 • Check that issues are aligned to our roadmap and status updates on relevant epics.